puma13992/digial-patient/TESTING.md

     * [Fixed bugs](#fixed-bugs)
     * [Remaining bugs](#remaining-bugs)

 Testing has taken place continuously throughout the development of the project.
-The app was tested regularly and deployed early to Heroku to confirm local and remote functioned the same.
+The app was tested regularly and deployed early and often to Heroku to confirm local and remote functioned the same.

 ## Validator testing
+<a href="#top">Back to the top.</a>

 - __HTML__
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdigital-patient-807175a8312b.herokuapp.com%2F).